gwcoffey/gwcoffey.com/content/archive/listapp/how-to-read-a-list/index.md

 ---
-title: HOW TO READ A LIST
+title: How to Read a List
 date: '2015-09-15T03:02:04+00:00'
 archive: listapp
 weblog: false